kriegalex/vscode-cuda/README.md

 # CUDA for VSCode (syntax + snippets)

 This extension aims at providing syntax support and snippets for CUDA (C++) in VS Code.

+**This extension DOES NOT provide "IntelliSense like" features, as the task to implement it is really big.
+Use this extension when you quickly need to edit a kernel or a \_\_device__ function and want the variables and functions to be readable.**

 ## Features